aldryn/aldryn-boilerplate-bootstrap3/docs/general/comments.rst

 Sections
 --------

-The longblock comment is used to separate sections, for example the mobile/tablet/desktop separation within scss or base.js.
+The long block comment is used to separate sections, for example the mobile/tablet/desktop separation within scss or base.js.

 .. code-block:: javascript